 Des O’Flynn, Chief Officer, Midlands Louth Meath Community Healthcare Organisation, said: “Our staff have been working very hard to implement the vaccination programme since the beginning of the year, we are nearing completion of vaccination of healthcare workers, with the vaccination programme in residential settings already completed and we are working on cohort 4.

-"The next phase saw the opening of the identified vaccination centres throughout the Midlands Louth Meath for the next cohort, those aged between 65-69.
+"The next phase will see the opening of the identified vaccination centres throughout the Midlands Louth Meath for the next cohort, these aged between 65-69.

 "This is a positive and welcome step towards ensuring we can vaccinate people as quickly as possible.